Jump to content

 Starting out as a weekly newspaper in December 1892, Arthur Baldwin Turnure founded Vogue, initially appealing to the interests of upper-class New York City.

-Naturally, fashion trends are heavily influenced by a variety of factors, including celebrities, influencers, different cultures and traditions.
-However, given the competitive nature of the fashion industry and the emergence of new designers unveiling glamorous collections, it can be challenging to keep track of the next big thing.
-The globalisation of Vogue has been a total success in celebrating various trends from clothing to aesthetics – all of which stems from a masterful localisation strategy that adapts their iconic brand to meet the specific requirements of each country they enter.
+The globalisation of Vogue has been a total success in celebrating various trends from clothing to aesthetics – all of which stems from a masterful localisation strategy that adapts the iconic brand to meet the specific requirements of each country it enters.

 Exploring international editions